 - The alteration between the widths and the size of the shoe are proportional, considering they only differ for a few millimeters.

-- Converse sneakers are commonly available in standard fitting.
+- Converse shoes are commonly available in standard fitting.

 History of Converse